mad4octos/herbfishCV/README.md

 - Run the `multi_dataset_builder.py` file.
 It will verify that all the input data is available before it starts running.

+This will:
+ - Load the masks, annotations and errors.
+ - Iterate through all the frames and masks, rejecting masks using a trained classifier and time series rules.
+ - Export the filtered object detecton bounding boxes into CVAT XML and Ultralytics YOLO (object-detection) formats.
+ - Export a video for debug, to be found in the `Config.output_path` folder corresponding for the current ObservationID.

 ### `configuration.py` explanation

 - The `Config` class: